Low-Light Image and Video Enhancement: A Comprehensive Survey and Beyond: Evaluations

-The quantitative comparison of object detection is displayed in Tab. \ref{tab:det}.
-In particular, we feed the enhanced image into a face detection model named DSFD \cite{li2019dsfd} and calculate the IoU score with different IoU thresholds (0.5, 0.6, and 0.7).
-It is shown that LLFlow \cite{wang2022low} yields the best IoU with all given thresholds.
+\textbf{Results for Object Detection:} Tab. \ref{tab:det} displays the quantitative comparison of object detection.
+In particular, we feed the enhanced image into a face detection model named DSFD~\cite{li2019dsfd} and calculate the IoU score with different IoU thresholds (0.5, 0.6, and 0.7).
+It is shown that LLFlow~\cite{wang2022low} yields the best IoU with all given thresholds.